ijhoskins/satmut_utils/README.md

 You are now ready to call the command-line executable ```satmut_utils```

-satmut\_utils is the primary command, with subcommands sim and call.
+satmut\_utils is the primary command, with subcommands 'sim' and 'call'.

 ## Code examples